BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_05/ch_5_exercises.md

 ```
 Here's a link: [March Madness](Code_Examples/march_madness.html)

-**8. Given this `img` element:**
+### 8. Given this `img` element:

 ```html
 <img class="cow-picture" src="cowInPond.jpg" alt="cow in pond" width="200" height="145">
 ```

-**Provide a CSS rule that uses absolute positioning to position the image in the top-right corner of the image’s surrounding container, 10 pixels from the top edge and 10 pixels from the right edge.**
+### Provide a CSS rule that uses absolute positioning to position the image in the top-right corner of the image’s surrounding container, 10 pixels from the top edge and 10 pixels from the right edge.

-**My answer:**
 ```css
 img.cow-picture {
   position: absolute;